adrwxyz/adrw.xyz/notes/books/2019-08-19-letters-to-the-church.md

 The book is a collection of letters.
 Each letter addresses a different issue your church may or may not need to work on.
 Pray that the Holy Spirit would help discern which you and your church must take to heart.

 The letters are not addressing obscure details from Leviticus, but the most obvious commands present throughout scripture.
-Francis writes not from a motiviation of conforming the church to his personal preferences, but to point out the most obvious truths of God's desire for his Bride.
+Francis writes not from a motivation of conforming the church to his personal preferences, but to point out the most obvious truths of God's desire for his Bride.

 > "There are times when God hates our worship.
 There are churches He wants shut down.
 So often we assume that as long as we show up to worship, God is pleased.
 The Bible tells a different story (Amos 5:21–24; Isa.
 58:1–5; Mal.
 1:6–14; 1 Cor.
 11:17–30; Rev. 2:5; 3:15–16).